JeremieDemarchez/iCasa_Smartwatch/src/site/markdown/overview.md

 <a name="Simulator"></a>
 ## iCasa Simulator

 The simulator module allows developers to test their digital home applications.
+In its GUI there are two sections; the map presents the home plan and the context tabs set information about the execution state of the iCasa platform.

 ![iCasa Simulator GUI](overview/simulator.png "iCasa Simulator GUI")